spacesick/rails-llm/README.md

 ## Running locally

 1. Clone this repository
+2. Make sure you have Node.js and Yarn installed
-2. Install all required packages, including the requirements inside the `palm` directory
+3. Install all required packages, including the requirements inside the `palm` directory
-3. Run `bin/dev`
+4. Run `bin/dev`

 Be warned that this will download the model in your `%userprofile%/.cache` directory.